alshdavid/rrm/README.md

-# Recursively Find and Remove
+# Recursively Find and Remove 👓🔥

-This utility will search a directory for files / folders using a name specifier and delete them.
+This is a cross-platform utility that will recursively search a directory for files & folders with a specific name or names, find all occurrences then prompt you to delete them.

 ```
 rrm -f node_modules ./my-project
 rrm -f node_modules -f ./.DS_Store ./my-project
 ```

+While you can achieve this in `bash` with a combination of `find` and `rm -rf`, The motivation for this tool is to use the same syntax for this operation across all operating systems and shell environments.

 ## Example

 ```
-cd /home/alshdavid/Development
-rrm -f node_modules -f ./.DS_Store ./my-project
+rrm -f node_modules -f ./.DS_Store ~/Development
 ```

 Outputs:
 ```
 Looking within:
-  /home/alshdavid/Development/my-project
+  /home/alshdavid/Development

 Looking for:
   node_modules